-The Capital expenditure is R224 million which includes R30 m Own capital Funded and R194 m National Grant Funded Projects.
+The Capital expenditure is R158 million which includes R41 m Own capital Funded and R117m National Grant Funded Projects.
+The budget will be revised once DORA allocation is issued after the budget speech.
 The details are depicted by Tables below: